 Building compliance, fire safety and evacuation procedures, resource consents, and transport services licensing are all governed by separate laws.
 There are also electricity and gas laws to consider, as well as health and safety legislation, and many regulations.
 Having access, and giving your staff access, to modules and business tools makes it easy to protect your business’ future.

-Premises and Facilities Law Made Easy gives you straightforward and practical guidance on issues relating to premises and facilities.
+Our guide gives you straightforward and practical guidance on the law relating to premises and facilities.
 It covers a wide range of areas from building compliance, fire safety and evacuation procedures, to resources consents and abatement notices, and transport services licensing.

 Available on subscription, the guide provides: